exodrifter/website/content/notes/no-signal.md

 # no signal

 These are the development notes for _no signal_.
-For more information, see the [no signal presskit](../presskits/no-signal.md).
+For more information, see the [no signal press kit](../press-kits/no-signal.md).

 # log